Trail Notes

 • Moturimu Whare shelter: 32km from Fitzherbert Bridge, Palmerston North.
 Palmerston North City Council has established an approved campsite, within the Gordon Kear commercial pine forest.
 This is the only place where camping is permitted in Gordon Kear Forest.
 A shelter (Moturimu Whare), toilet, picnic table and rubbish bin are provided.
 A freshwater stream is located nearby.
 Note: No open fires permitted - gas cooking only, on the concrete pad.
 Please fill in the intentions book even if you are not staying.

-• Ian & Franks Hut/Tokomaru Shelter: 15 km south of Moturimu Whare, at the end of Burttons Track.
-There is a toilet, picnic table, bunk platform (no mattresses) and a fresh water stream nearby.
+• Ian & Franks Hut/Tokomaru Shelter and camping area: 15 km south of Moturimu Whare, at the end of Burttons Track.
+There is a new toilet, picnic tables, bunk platform (no mattresses) and a fresh water stream nearby.
 Please fill in the intentions book even if you are not staying.
 Please take your rubbish with you.
-This hut and camping area is provided by Te Araroa Manawatū Trust.
-Koha/donations for ongoing maintenance and development would be appreciated.
+This hut and camping area is provided by Te Araroa Manawatū Trust (TAMT).
+Koha/donations for ongoing maintenance and development of the hut and campsite would be appreciated.
 You can donate to the Trust online.

 • Makahika Outdoor Pursuits Centre- 865 Gladstone Road, Levin.
 E: director@makahika.co.nz A privately owned property situated approx. 2 km south of the Mangahao-Makahika Track exit onto Gladstone Rd.